TheDevHorse/single-responsibility/README.md

 ---

-##  Command Pattern – Each class represents a single action
+##  Command Pattern – Isolated Actions

-The `Command` pattern encapsulates a request as an object, allowing you to parameterize, queue, and execute actions independently of the calling code.
+The `Command` pattern encapsulates a request as an object, enabling parameterization, queuing, and execution of actions independently of the invoking code.

 In this project, it's used to model operations on a shopping cart — such as adding or removing a product — by placing each action in its own command class.
 This keeps the `ShoppingCart` focused on execution, not behavior.

-### SRP in Action
+### Implementation Overview

-- Each command class encapsulates a single, well-defined operation.
+- Each command class **encapsulates a single, well-defined action.**
 - `ShoppingCart` delegates execution without knowing the action's logic.
 - New actions can be added without changing existing code.

-###  From the code:
+###  Code Example:

 ```java
 public class AddProductCommand implements ProductCommand {